-1. Return Procedure: The return of confiscated goods in the district court is carried out in two conditions, namely before the case is decided or simultaneously with the court process and after the court decision.24 The return of confiscated goods is carried out based on an order or stipulation for the return of confiscated goods from the superior investigator.
+1. Return Procedure: The return of confiscated goods in the district court is carried out in two conditions, namely before the case is decided or simultaneously with the court process and after the court decision.
+Return of confiscated goods is carried out based on an order or determination of the return of confiscated goods from the superior investigator.